awsdocs/aws-cloudtrail-user-guide/doc_source/send-cloudtrail-events-to-cloudwatch-logs.md

 1. By default, the `CloudTrail_CloudWatchLogs_Role` is specified for you\.
 The default role policy has the required permissions to create a CloudWatch Logs log stream in a log group that you specify, and to deliver CloudTrail events to that log stream\.
 **Note**
 If you want to use this role for a log group for an organization trail, you must manually modify the policy after you create the role\.
-For more information, see [this policy example](#policy-cwl-org) and [Creating a Trail for an Organization](creating-trail-organization.md)\.
+For more information, see [this policy example](#policy-cwl-org) and [Creating a trail for an organization](creating-trail-organization.md)\.

    1. To verify the role, go to the AWS Identity and Access Management console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.